cepharum/hitchy/docs-source/internals/components.md

 ### Controllers

-A controller is a software module or class that is exposing methods for eventually handling requests and sending some response.
+A controller is a module or class that is exposing methods for eventually handling requests and sending some response.
 Controllers are discovered in folder **api/controllers** of your application as well as any installed plugin.

 **config/routes.js**
 ```javascript